vapor/blog/Content/posts/documentation-changes.md

 date: 2022-05-08 01:16
 description: We're updating the documentation site and moving the old docs to a new site
 tags: docs
-author: Tim
+author: 0xTim
-authorImageURL: /author-images/tim.jpg
 ---
 # Vapor Documentation Changes

 As part of the [recently announced](/posts/vapor-next-steps/) updates to Vapor and it's developer experience, we're changing the way Vapor documentation works.

 First, we've migrated the docs to a more modern stack.
 Rather than everything running on a single Digital Ocean box, the docs now live in S3 running behind a CDN.
 This should mean faster loading times for users and more stability.
 And of course deployments and updates are [all automated](https://github.com/vapor/docs/blob/main/.github/workflows/deploy.yml).